Lafayette County, Missouri

 - Lafayette County Tax Assessor Office is responsible for appraising and assessing real estate property and person property for the purpose of taxation as well as transferring ownership of real estate, and keeping real estate maps up to date.

-The following are links to Family history and genealogy, Records and Resources associated to Lafayette County.
+The following are web links to Genealogy, Records and Resources pertaining to Lafayette County.
 A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some have to have a payment.
 This is just a directory which has been gathered or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to present your own most liked Lafayette County genealogy or family history related sites.

 Lafayette Co.
 MO Maps, Atlases & Gazetteers